maayan-t8/markdown-site/content/blog/setup-guide.md

 - Both: `displayOnHomepage: true`, `blogPage.enabled: true`

 **Navigation order:** The Blog link merges with page links and sorts by order.
 Pages use the `order` field in frontmatter.
 Set `blogPage.order: 5` to position Blog after pages with order 0-4.

+**View preference:** User's view mode choice is saved to localStorage and persists across page visits.

 ### Scroll-to-top button